Software-Install

 You have 2 different possibilities to install the SmartPi software on your computer:

-- Installation of a ready-made image
+• Installation of a ready-made image

-Own installation vs ready image
+Own installation vs finished image

-If you want to install the software yourself, you will have to install and configure some programs yourself, as they are not included in the repositories.
+If you want to install the software yourself, you will have to install and configure some programs yourself, a

 These include:

-Installing a ready image
+Installing a finished image

 The simplest variant is to install a ready-made image.

-Installation under Windows:
+Installation on Windows:

-- Download the program Win32DiskImager from https://sourceforge.net/projects/win32diskimager/
+• Download the program

-- Insert the SDcard into the SDcard reader of your PC
+• Insert the SDcard into the SDcard reader of your PC

-- Note the drive letter of the SDcard.
+• Note the drive letter of the SD card.
 You can see the drive letter in the left column of Windows Explorer, e.g. G:

-- Run the program you downloaded earlier.
+• Run the program you downloaded earlier.

-- Select the unzipped file (*.img) in the "Image File" field.
+• Select the unzipped file (*.img) in the "Image File" field.

-- Wait until the writing is finished
+• Wait until the writing is finished

 Installation under Linux:

-Use the command dd.
+Use the dd command.

 dd bs=4M if=path_of_your_image.img of=/dev/sdX conv=fsync